-From time to time, we may publish interim, topline or preliminary data from our clinical trials, such as the recent topline data we recently reported from our pivotal Phase 3 ADAPT trial of efgartigimod.
+From time to time, we may publish interim, topline or preliminary data from our clinical trials, such as the recent interim data we recently reported from our Phase 2 ADHERE trial of efgartigimod.
 Preliminary, interim and topline data from our clinical trials may change as more patient data become available.
 Preliminary, interim or topline data from our clinical trials are not necessarily predictive of final results.
 Interim, topline and preliminary data remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, preliminary, interim and topline data should be viewed with caution until the final data are available.
 Material adverse changes in the final data compared to the interim data could significantly harm our business prospects.
 Moreover, preliminary, interim and topline data are subject to the risk that one or more of the clinical outcomes may materially change as more patient data become available when patients mature on study, patient enrolment continues, or as other ongoing or future clinical trials with a product candidate further develop.
 The results of clinical trials may not be predictive of future results.
-The recently reported topline data of the Phase 3 ADAPT trial may not reflect final data results nor does it reflect any subsequent information from the ongoing open-label extension study ADAPT-Plus.
+The recently reported topline data of the Phase 2 ADHERE trial may not reflect final data results.